William Whewell: Career

 In 1814 he was awarded the Chancellor's Gold Medal for poetry.
 He was Second Wrangler in 1816, President of the Cambridge Union Society in 1817, became fellow and tutor of his college.

 He was professor of mineralogy from 1828 to 1832 and Knightbridge Professor of Philosophy (then called "moral theology and casuistical divinity") from 1838 to 1855.
 During the years as professor of philosophy, in 1841, Whewell succeeded Christopher Wordsworth as master.

+Whewell influenced the syllabus of the Mathematical Tripos at Cambridge, which undergraduates studied.
+He was a proponent of 'mixed mathematics': applied mathematics, descriptive geometry and mathematical physics, in contrast with pure mathematics.
+Under Whewell, analytic topics such as elliptical integrals were replaced by physical studies of electricity, heat and magnetism.
+He believed an intuitive geometrical understanding of mathematics, based on Euclid and Newton, was most appropriate.

 Death and legacy

 Whewell died in Cambridge in 1866 as a result of a fall from his horse.
 He was buried in the chapel of Trinity College, Cambridge, whilst his wives are buried together in the Mill Road Cemetery, Cambridge.
 A window dedicated to Lady Affleck, his second wife, was installed in her memory in the chancel of All Saints' Church, Cambridge and made by Morris & Co.

 A list of his writings was prepared after his death by Isaac Todhunter in two volumes, the first being an index of the names of persons with whom Whewell corresponded.
 Another book was published five years later, as a biography of Whewell's life interspersed with his letters to his father, his sisters, and other correspondence, written and compiled by his niece by marriage, Janet Mary Douglas, called Mrs Stair Douglas on the book's title page.
 These books are available online in their entirety as part of the Internet Archive.